iamjpsonkar/SystemDesign_Learnings/README.md

 - **Monitoring and Feedback**: Continuous monitoring of applications and infrastructure, coupled with feedback loops, helps identify issues early and facilitates continuous improvement.

+**DevOps Best Practices**
+- **Automation**: Automate repetitive tasks, including testing, deployment, and infrastructure provisioning.

+- **Collaboration**: Foster a culture of collaboration and shared responsibility between development and operations teams.

+- **Monitoring and Logging**: Implement robust monitoring and logging practices to detect issues early and troubleshoot effectively.

+- **Security Integration**: Embed security practices into the DevOps pipeline to address vulnerabilities throughout the development lifecycle.

+- **Scalability Planning**: Plan for scalability from the outset, anticipating growth and adjusting resources accordingly.

 **Benefits of DevOps in System Development**

 - **Increased Deployment Frequency**: DevOps practices enable organizations to release software updates more frequently, responding rapidly to user feedback and market demands.